“The bacon came from happy pigs just down the road,” I announced to our guests at Easter brunch.

 Bacon has been featured for two sets of visitors in the past few weeks, each time with “happy pig” and “no nitrites” announcements (and a small dose of pride in serving good food), and let me tell you: we’ve loved it.

 Bacon has been one of those foods that has fallen by the wayside in our new “real food” lifestyle, along with chicken breasts and spaghetti night.
 It’s just too expensive to use the good stuff very often, so it’s been an occasional indulgence, much enjoyed.

 Now the $7/pound I spent is tarnishing the delicious memories.
 Guess what?
 Nitrites are good for you!

 It kind of (really) ticks me off that I’ve been avoiding/afraid of/wary of nitrites for years now, paying triple and quadruple the price to get lunchmeat and bacon without them, or just avoiding cured meats altogether, and it turns out I’ve (perhaps) been duped.

-The story starts here, with Harvard researchers announcing red meat will kill you (Really?
-This is news?) and cured meats will kill you faster, moves to this response deconstructing the study and destroying the basis of the claims, then goes on to Gary Taubes for his wordy and apt dissension to Harvard’s media circus, takes a quick stop at Mark’s Daily Apple for a sarcastic and pointed handling of the case from folks who eat more meat than anyone (Primal/Paleo diet), and finally lands on the resurrection yet destruction of the world of bacon as we know it.
+here (link no longer works), with Harvard researchers announcing red meat will kill you (Really?
+This is news?) and cured meats will kill you faster, moves to this response deconstructing the study and destroying the basis of the claims, then goes on to Gary Taubes (link no longer works) for his wordy and apt dissension to Harvard’s media circus, takes a quick stop at Mark’s Daily Apple for a sarcastic and pointed handling of the case from folks who eat more meat than anyone (Primal/Paleo diet), and finally lands on the resurrection yet destruction of the world of bacon as we know it.